VICO-UoE/mlpractical/environment-set-up.md

 source ~/.benv
 ```

-Alternatively we could have just closed the current terminal and started a new one.
-All future terminal sessions should have the updated `PATH` loaded by default.
+From the next time you log in all future terminal sessions should have the updated `PATH` loaded by default.

 ## Creating the Conda environment